kamyab9k/FitCore-Documentation/README.md

 or contact me on [Linkedin](https://www.linkedin.com/in/kamyab-khosravi-5214551a4/)

 ## Find this app exciting? ❤️
-Introduce it to your friends! 🤩
+Share it with your friends! 🤩